BEDGEBURY FOREST RUNNERS (BFR)

 2 sessions per week - £126 for the full 12 week term (or pro-rated if you join part way through the term)

-If you have signed up for the term for 1 or 2 session per week, but would like to come to some additional ad hoc sessions, then you are very welcome and the charge will be £6.50 each time.
+If you have signed up for the term for 1 or 2 sessions per week, but would like to come to some additional ad hoc sessions, then you are very welcome and the charge will be £6.50 each time.

 There will be a 'Christmas' run on Wednesday 9th December with mince pies etc. etc. etc., when we would love those that don't usually come on Wednesdays to come along too.